• Menu

 Winter Recreation: Rim Rock Drive remains open, weather permitting.

 • Cross Country Skiing is excellent along the non-plowed South Rim Drive.
-The road is 6 miles (one way) and allows access to the scenic overlooks.
+The road is 6 miles one way and allows access to the scenic overlooks.
 Begin at the South Rim Visitor Center.

 • Winter Backcountry Camping is permitted along the closed South Rim Drive beyond Pulpit Rock Overlook.
 Take extra caution.

-South Rim Visitor Center is open year round.
+Black Canyon Gunnison South Rim Visitor Center

-North Rim Ranger Station.
+Black Canyon Gunnison North Rim Ranger Station

-North Rim Campground.
+Black Canyon Gunnison North Rim

 Details